 We are inching closer and closer towards reopening after weeks of lockdown (weeks?
 Months?
 Years?
 Who knows at this point).
 Through all this time, the onslaught of unnerving news has been unrelenting.
 Many of us have gotten used to the doom and gloom—and have found ways to shut it out.
 But believe it or not, amidst all the chaos there are still stories of hope, happiness, and adaptation.
-So by all means, take a much needed break from the news, and get your dose of positivity here.
+So by all means, take a much-needed break from the news, and get your dose of positivity here.

-Gotten used to flexible working hours and your living room office set up?
+Gotten used to flexible working hours and your living room office setup?
 Not missing crowded trains and hectic rush hours?
 Well some of these things may be here to stay post-lockdown, WPP and Barclays bosses say.
-Chief Executive of Barclays Jes Staley said they’d be looking towards a de-centralised approach to incorporate distancing and keep people healthy.
+Chief Executive of Barclays Jes Staley said they’d be looking towards a de-centralized approach to incorporate distancing and keep people healthy.
 “I think the notion of putting 7,000 people in a building may be a thing of the past, and we will find ways to operate with more distancing over a much longer period of time.”

 The media industry in New Zealand was hit hard by the coronavirus lockdown and will receive a £25 million cash injection to get them back on its feet.
 It has become the third sector to receive support— after health and aviation—in New Zealand.
 The Kiwi government has highlighted how important the media is in keeping people up to date throughout the lockdown.
-“This support reflects the essential role media play at this time in delivering access to reliable and up to date news coverage and keeping New Zealanders connected while in lockdown,” communications minister Kris Faafoi said.
+“This support reflects the essential role media play at this time in delivering access to reliable and up-to-date news coverage and keeping New Zealanders connected while in lockdown,” communications minister Kris Faafoi said.

 Every cloud has a silver lining—while the lockdown may be inhibiting our lives, the halt on industrial emissions and air traffic have led to cleaner air.
-And that has a staggering impact on health, according to the Centre for Research on Energy and Clean Air: 11,000 fewer deaths, 1.3 million fewer days of work absence, 6,000 fewer children developing asthma, 1,900 less ER visits and 600 fewer premature births.
+And that has a staggering impact on health, according to the Centre for Research on Energy and Clean Air: 11,000 fewer deaths, 1.3 million fewer days of work absence, 6,000 fewer children developing asthma, 1,900 fewer ER visits, and 600 fewer premature births.
 The impact on health is a stark example of how air pollution on its own contributes to the strain on the NHS in normal times.
 So by all means, wash your hands and stay home, but open those windows, and breathe in that fresh air!